 - Go to university.
 Most intelligence organisations expect their officers to have a good education.
-MI6, for example, requires a minimum of a upper-second class degree.
+MI6, for example, requires a minimum of an upper-second class degree.

 - Be a citizen.
 You must be a citizen of your country and so must the rest of your close family.

 So those are the basic criteria.
 But getting a job in intelligence is very competitive.
-The CIA alone receives more than 10,000 applications a month.
+The CIA alone receives over 10,000 applications a month.
 So you need to do more to stand out.
-Here’s a few suggestions:
+Here are a few suggestions:

 Becoming a Spy: Some things that might help